AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/tc_set.rst

 Check SC with expressions that can fail to evaluate because of exceptions
 =========================================================================

-Check the effects of an expression evaluation interruption by an exception raise, for a set of expressions and a set of possible exception origins, as part of a simple statement or of the control expression in compound statements.
+Check the effects of an expression evaluation interrupted by an exception raise, for a set of expressions and a set of possible exception origins, as part of a simple statement or in the control expression in compound statements.

-For every variant, check a variety of situations where
+For each variant, check a variety of situations where

 * No exception gets raised at all